nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

   * We are able to do TDD and BDD tests with the infrastructure down this way Jenkins can still build and deploy
   * This is achieved using Mock Classes and not making network calls to resources

-### We can now use the same Mock classes for doing BDD Testing and so simplifying the testing
+### We can now use the same Mock classes for also doing BDD Testing and so simplifying the testing